top of page

 African American Birthing People

-African American women have risk-factors that impact their pregnancies in different ways.
+African American individuals have risk factors that impact their pregnancies in different ways.
 Knowing your risks and talking to your provider is critical to having a successful, healthy pregnancy.
 Please download the list of suggested questions to guide your next prenatal visit.

 shutterstock_1582230406.jpg